Skip to main content

 The City may impose some restrictions on, and may even exclude, a service animal if:

-In the rare event that restriction or removal of an service animal is determined to be necessary, the person with a disability will still be given the opportunity to participate in the service, program, or activity without having the animal present.
+In the rare event that restriction or removal of a service animal is determined to be necessary, the person with a disability will still be given the opportunity to participate in the service, program, or activity without having the animal present.
 Other options may be presented as well in an attempt to meet the person’s accessibility needs.

 Service Animals in Training